Monday, August 28, 2023

 The house is the oldest one in town, and it was built for the early settler, John Craig.
 Craig was an Irish immigrant who ran both a general store and a mill.
 He likely also farmed as he enslaved a large workforce (thirty-two people in 1820), and there would have been little for them to do besides farm.

 John Craig's sons played a prominent role in the town.
 His son, Hugh, was a Methodist minister who served three terms as state congressman.
-Hugh's brother brother, William E., lived in the Craig House and farmed.
-William E. did not hold major elected office, but he played a role in county politics as he would host many of local politicians when they visited the town.
+Hugh's brother, William E., lived in the Craig House and farmed.
+William E. did not hold major elected office, but he played a role in county politics as he would host many local politicians when they visited town.
 The prominent Cheraw politician and lawyer, M. J. Hough, was staying with him when the Civil War broke out.

 Unexpectedly, the essay on the history of the house includes an intriguing paragraph about a Black member of the household: